stereohorse/YANOM-Note-O-Matic/README.md

 Packaged versions of YANOM are available.
 Please see the wiki for how to install and use them.

 Also, please note the Mac OSX package is slow to start and can take 15 or more seconds to launch.
-Running a second time from the same terminal window it is usualy just a few seconds.
+Running a second time from the same terminal window it is usually just a few seconds.

 ### Using the docker image
 A docker image has been created and is available on [docker hub](https://hub.docker.com/r/thehistorianandthegeek/yanom).